-Lava flow map of the Fagradalshraun volcanic eruption site
+Lava flow map of the 2021 Fagradalshraun volcanic eruption

 On 19.
 March 2021 a volcanic eruption started in the Geldingadalir valley at Fagradalsfjall mountain on the Reykjanes peninsula, South-West Iceland.
 The new lava field was named Fagradalshraun and after the first 6 months of activity had grown to cover an area of 4.8 square kilometers.
 The volcano is situated approximately 30 km from the country’s capital city, Reykjavík.
-The eruption is ongoing and the landscape in the valley and its surrounding area is constantly changing as a result.
+Although active lava flows have not been detected since late September, the eruption has been changing the landscape in the valley and its surrounding area considerably.

-The following map provides a snapshot of the situation in the area.
-It shows the volcano with its vent systems in its geographic context and provides an overview of the lava flows and situation in the field as of 2 October 2021 (updates will follow when major changes have occurred and new data is available):
+The following map provides a snapshot of the situation in the area at the end of this active and dynamic period.
+It shows the volcano with its vent systems in its geographic context and provides an overview of the lava flows and situation in the field as of 28 October 2021: